NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/lRO2HB5.png" height="60%" width="60%" alt="Verify Client-1 in AD"/>
 </p>
 <p>
 If we go back to Client-1 and go back to system settings as we did earlier, you will find "Remote Desktop".
-Inside of that window you will find User accounts where you will add "Domain Users" that can remotely access the pc.
+Inside of that window you will find "User accounts" where you will add "Domain Users" that can remotely access the pc.
 We will be creating a long list of non-administrative users that will have the ability to sign in to this client using RDP.
 </p>
 <br />